-Update of the 2010 Australian Guidelines for the Prevention and Control of Infection in Healthcare (2010 Guidelines)
+Update of the 2010 Australian Guidelines for the Prevention and Control of Infection in Healthcare (the Guidelines)

 Developing or revising guidelines aimed at the prevention and control of infection in healthcare is an example of NHMRC’s strategic priority of ‘effective translation of evidence to improve clinical outcomes and public and environmental health’.
 The Corporate Plan 2015-2016 identifies key activities that fall under this priority and include providing national leadership in promoting translation of knowledge created through research into clinical practice, health policy and health services and systems.
 Working with the Australian Commission on Safety and Quality in HealthCare (ACSQHC) to update the Australian Guidelines for the Prevention and Control of Infection in Healthcare is a specified target.

-The update of the 2010 Guidelines is envisaged to be completed in late 2018.
-Within this timeframe as there are a number of major processes involved in updating the Guidelines, including:
+The update of the Guidelines is envisaged to be completed in late 2018.
+There have been a number of major processes involved in updating the Guidelines.

-- Expert Review of the draft updated 2010 Guidelines.
+This will be followed by an Expert Review of the draft updated Guidelines.

 Appointment Process for the Committee

-The Infection Control Guidelines Advisory Committee is an advisory committee established by a CEO delegate, under section 39 of the National Health and Medical Research Council Act 1992.
+The ICGAC is an advisory committee established by a CEO delegate, under section 39 of the National Health and Medical Research Council Act 1992.
 The committee was selected to ensure appropriate expertise in the key areas of infectious diseases, antimicrobial resistance and/or microbiology, healthcare associated infection, paediatrics, evidence-based methodologies (e.g. epidemiology, systematic review methodology), inflection control in a dental setting, Aboriginal and Torres Strait Islander health and consumer representation.

 Terms of Reference

-The Infection Control Guidelines Advisory Committee will oversee and provide expertise in updating the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2010 Guidelines) to ensure it reflects the best available evidence and is current and relevant for the Australian context.
+The ICGAC will oversee and provide expertise in updating the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2010 Guidelines) to ensure it reflects the best available evidence and is current and relevant for the Australian context.
 As per the 2010 Guidelines, the updated guidelines will aim to promote and facilitate the overall goal of infection prevention and control: ‘The creation of safe healthcare environments through the implementation of practices that minimise the risk of transmission of infectious agents’.

 - Determine the scope of the guideline update based on consideration of: